dkazanc/TomoPhantom/docs/source/reference/api.rst

 API reference
 ==========================

-This section contains the API reference and usage information for Tomophantom.
+This section contains the references to Tomophantom's API.

 Tomophantom Modules
 --------------------
-v.3.0
-'''''

 .. toctree::
    :glob: